Open the Door, for Mr. Lead Core!

 cores (100 yards of line out) all the time, it will hurt you in the long run during

-the peak of the Salmon run in your more hectic Salmon ports like
+the peak of the Salmon run in the more hectic Salmon ports like

 Ludington, or Manistee.
 Why?.........because that much line out behind your boat,